ENA Emergency Severity Index accused of racial, economic bias

 Occurred: June 2021

-A number of healthcare delivery and planning algorithms widely used across the US, notably The Emergency Nurses Association (ENA)'s Emergency Severity Index, actively reinforced existing racial and economic biases.
+A number of healthcare delivery and planning algorithms widely used across the US, notably The Emergency Nurses Association (ENA)'s Emergency Severity Index, actively reinforce existing racial and economic biases, according to researchers.

 The Emergency Nurses Association (ENA)'s Emergency Severity Index was found to underestimate the severity of Black and Hispanic peoples' problems, perpetuating inequitable treatment in areas in which they reside for at least a decade, STAT reported.

-The finding was seen to highlight concerns about racial, ethnic and geographic bias in the assignment of ESI scores to patients.
+The finding was seen to highlight concerns about racial, ethnic and geographic bias when assigning of ESI scores to patients.

 Developer: Emergency Nurses Association (ENA)